HMS Spy (1756): HMS Spy

 Commander Richard Hughes commissioned Spy in February 1756, in the Downs.

 In November Spy was under the command of Commander William Bayne.
 She sailed her for New York on 8 May 1757.
 She spent 1858 cruising.
 At some point in late 1758 or early 1759 Spy and Portmahon captured Guillaume.
 Bayne was also her commander when Spy captured the French privateer Banaba on 29 December 1758.

 In March 1760 Spy was under the command of Commander William Phillips, and cruising in Home waters.

 In November 1761 she was under the command of Commander Thomas Hayward.
-He paid her her off in late 1762 or early 1763.
+He paid her off in late 1762 or early 1763.
 She then underwent a survey on 22 March 1763.

 Commander William Phillips recommissioned Spy in March 1763.
 He then sailed for Newfoundland on 22 May 1764.

 In 1765 Spy was under the command of Commander Thomas Allwright, at Newfoundland.
 She was paid off in December 1767.

 Spy was surveyed on 23 June 1768.
 Between March 1769 and September 1770, she underwent a Small Repair at Deptford.

 Commander James Worth recommissioned Spy in July 1770.
 He sailed her for the Leeward Islands on 5 October.

 Spy was paid off in 1772.

 Disposal: Spy was surveyed in July 1773 and sold at Sheerness on 3 September, for £240.